Tír Conaill Harps: Men's Gaelic football

 2019 would see big changes, and with a new board and chairman in place success was to follow.
 A committee was set up headed by one of Tir Conaill Haprs founding members Tommy Main and a five-year development plan was put in place to help the club get back to where it belonged.
 With the help of new club chairman Anton Gallagher producing a home base for the Harps in Cambuslang Rugby Club the Harps were in great position to finally kick on and bring success back to the club.
-And so it would prove with the instillation of club legend Adrian O'Duibhir as full time manager, the club won their first piece of silverware in over 7 years after beating Dalriada GFC in the league final to a score of 2–14 to 0-04.
+And so it would prove with the installation of club legend Adrian O'Duibhir as full time manager, the club won their first piece of silverware in over 7 years after beating Dalriada GFC in the league final to a score of 2–14 to 0-04.
 The success would continue at they met Dalriada GFC once again in the junior league championship final.
 Harps defeated their opponents 0–15 to 1–06 to clinch the double and cap of a wonderful season.
 In turn Tir Conaill Harps would be promoted, fielding teams at both Junior and Intermediate level for the following season.
 The beginning of the 2020 season would see club manager Adrian O'Duibhir depart for pastures new back home in his native Donegal.
 This news was soon followed by the unveiling of Dave Kellett and Jimmy Houghton as the new management team for the 2020 season.
 As of 2022 the club fields one Intermediate team and will compete in the Scottish Intermediate/Senior League and Championship.